rob-mur/Catch-The-Cheese/README.md

 - tab to change weapon
 - arrows for movement

+25/03/2021:
+Update to enemy AI to make them less likely to run it down + minor bug fixes.

 22/03/2021:
 Added a new set of levels with moving platforms and fixed a bug around being attacked by a dead enemy.